-Exciting New Writings On Dead Sea Scroll Have Just Come To Light Using Special NASA Technology
+NASA Technology Reveals Previously Unseen Writing On Dead Sea Scrolls

 The Israel Antiquities Authority has just announced that writing that has never been seen before on the Dead Sea Scrolls has just been revealed thanks to the use of special technology from NASA and, excitingly, the Hebrew writing also alludes to a Dead Sea Scroll that has not yet been located.

-The Dead Sea Scrolls contain numerous texts that were written between the 3rd century BC and the 1st century AD that were found in the 1940s by the Dead Sea.
+The Dead Sea Scrolls contain numerous texts that were written between the third century BC and the first century AD that were found in the 1940s by the Dead Sea.
 Around 1,000 scrolls have been found so far, according to Haaretz, with many of these broken down into extremely tiny fragments.

 In order to perfectly preserve the writings for posterity on these Dead Sea Scrolls, they are currently undergoing treatment by being photographed using special lighting, which includes new NASA technology.